ojeffoinheiro/Happ/README.md

 # Mapbox :world_map:

-Siga as instruções para usar o mapbox no lugar do openstreetmap.
+Follow the instructions to use the mapbox instead of openstreetmap.

-- Em "https://account.mapbox.com/", copie seu token.
+- At "https://account.mapbox.com/", copy your token;
-- Na raiz do projeto web crie um arquivo chamado ".env"
+- At the root of the web project create a file called ".env";
-- Dentro desse arquivo, digite "REACT_APP_MAPBOX_TOKEN =" e cole seu token logo depois.
+- Inside this file, type "REACT_APP_MAPBOX_TOKEN =" and paste your token right after;

-Se você fez tudo corretamente, estás usando a API do mapbox com seu Token na página do mapa. 😄
+If you did everything correctly, you are using the mapbox API with your Token on the map page. :smile:

 ---
 # How to use :fire: